pineunity/apmec/doc/source/contributor/event_logging.rst

 Accessing Events
 ----------------

-Tacker supports display of events to an end user via
+Apmec supports display of events to an end user via

 - Horizon UI - a separate events tab per resource displays associated events.

-- Tacker Client - supports below commands:
+- Apmec Client - supports below commands:
     - event-show: Show detailed info for a given event ID.
     - events-list: Lists all events for all resources.
     - vim-events-list: List events that belong to a given VIM.